 - During Portal's boss fight, after GLaDOS takes a missile hit she'll announce "Two plus two equals... ten!
 In base four I'm fine!"

 - There is a popular theory among Half-Life fans that the Combine use a base-17 system, based on how prominent 17 seems to be.
 If nothing, it reinforces the utterly alien nature of the Combine.

 - The Kilrathi from Wing Commander use Base 8 for their numbering system, given that they have a total of eight fingers.
 For the most part this isn't really mentioned much, but it's prominent in the dates for history of the Kilrathi war from their viewpoint as done in the manual for Armada, "Voices of War".

 - Halo fans speculate that the Forerunners might have counted using a Base-7 counting system.

-- A significant portion of the game Rama, based on Arthur C. Clarke's novel series of the same name, involves solving mathematical puzzles based on the native number systems of the Avians (base 16) and Octospiders (base 8).
+- A significant portion of the game Rama, based on Arthur C. Clarke's novel series of the same name, involves solving mathematical puzzles based on the native numeral systems of the Avians (base 16) and Octospiders (base 8).
 (Which is at odds with the Ramans, who use base 3.
 Neither the Avians nor the Octospiders are Ramans.
 They're just samples of other space-faring species that the Ramans had gathered.)

 - In Girl Genius' world of mad science there's bound to be examples showing up: "Tell the landlord that he is to stop trying to make change in base eight, or he'll pay his taxes in base twelve."